Jubata ez-Zeit

-Jubata ez-Zeit (جباتا الزيت, Jubātā az-Zayt) was a Syrian village situated in the far north of the Golan Heights.
+Jubata ez-Zeit (جباتا الزيت, Jubātā az-Zayt) was a Syrian village situated in the Golan Heights.
 According to an Arab resident of a nearby town, it had a population of around 1,500 to 2,000 people prior to the forced expulsion of the town's residents in 1968.

 Etymology

 Jubata ez-Zeit is an Arabic name that translates into English as "olive oil pit," and refers to the olive trees that grew in the village which remain present today.

 History

 19th century

 In 1810, Johann Ludwig Burckhardt visited the village and wrote:

 "...
 One hour more brought us to the village of Djoubeta, where we remained during the night at the house of some friends of the Sheikh of Banias.
 This village belongs to Hasbeya; it is inhabited by about fifty Turkish and ten Greek families; they subsist chiefly by the cultivation of olives, and by the rearing of cattle.
 I was well treated at the house where we alighted, and also at that of the Sheikh of the village, where I went to drink a cup of coffee.
 It being Ramadan, we passed the greater part of the night in conversation and smoking; the company grew merry, and knowing that I was curious about ruined places, began to enumerate all the villages and ruins in the neighbourhood, of which I subjoin the names.* The neighbouring mountains of the Heish abound in tigers (نمورة nimoura); their skins are much esteemed by the Arab Sheikhs as saddle cloths.
 There are also bears, wolves, and stags; the wild boar is met with in all the mountains which I visited in my tour."

+In 1838, Eli Smith noted Jubata ez-Zeit's population as Sunni Muslims and Antiochian Greek Christians.